 To demonstrate MBL, we find conditions under which the original problem can be mapped onto an effective high-frequency driving problem in an appropriately constructed rotating frame.
 The same arguments that support MBL in the high-frequency limit~\cite{Abanin20161} then imply MBL of the AFI in the corresponding regime.
+This approach can also be applied to establish the stability of other anomalous Floquet phases, such as discrete time crystals~\cite{Khemani16,Else16} (see Appendix~\ref{app:TimeCrystals}), and other generalizations of the AFAI~\cite{HarperRoy17,PoBosons17}.
 We support our conclusions with numerical simulations of the long-time dynamics and level statistics of the AFI.

-It is in a geometry with edges that the crucial differences between the AFI and the AFAI are revealed.
+The crucial differences between the AFI and the AFAI, and some of the AFI's most intriguing properties, are revealed in a geometry with edges.
 First, due to interactions, we expect the topologically protected edge states to give rise to ``protected thermalization'' at the AFI edge, with the particle distribution on the edge rapidly approaching an infinite-temperature-like state.
 Second, interactions couple thermalizing edge states and localized bulk states, resulting in a non-trivial competition.
-We explore this competition numerically, and conclude that, in finite-size samples, the edge and bulk may effectively remain decoupled.
-This opens up prospects for realizing quantized edge transport~\cite{AFAI, Kundu} in AFIs at high temperature.
+We explore this competition numerically and conclude that, in finite-size samples, the edge and bulk may effectively remain decoupled.
+This opens prospects for realizing quantized edge transport~\cite{AFAI, Kundu} in AFIs at high temperature.

-While we focus on the 2D anomalous Floquet insulator, our approach for proving its stability can also be applied to other anomalous Floquet phases, such as discrete time crystals~\cite{Khemani16,Else16} (as illustrated in Appendix~\ref{app:TimeCrystals}) and other generalizations of the AFAI~\cite{HarperRoy17,PoBosons17}.
-We thus provide a framework for characterizing the stability of new dynamical phases, as well as identifying experimental settings which will enable their realization.